Yinghanghang/WebScraping/README.md

 # WebCrawling&Scraping

-This program will read the SJSU faculty index web page at https://sjsu.edu/people/. systematically extract information about each faculty or staff from links on index page, and save the information in the csv file specified.
+This program will read the SJSU faculty index web page at https://sjsu.edu/people/. systematically extract information about each faculty or staff from over 1400 links on index page, and save the information in the csv file specified.

 Program will take in a name of the csv file as a command line argument: e.g. python scrape.py info.csv